 A study published in the Journal of the American Heart Association last month found energy drink consumers could be at higher risk of abnormal heart beats and dangerous changes in blood pressure.

 "The purpose here today is not to slam Mountain Dew, not to slam cafe lattes or energy drinks.
 But what we want to do is to make people understand that these drinks — this amount of caffeine, how it's ingested, can have dire consequences.
 And that's what happened in this case," Watts said in a news conference.

-Cripe’s father said he hopes his son’s death will save other lives by showing the dangers of excessive caffeine consumption, the AP reported.
+Cripe’s father said he hopes his son’s death will save other lives by showing the dangers of excessive caffeine consumption, according to the AP.